zuozhenggh/learning-library/security-library/database/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment)).
 It's important that your ATP database is registered with Oracle Data Safe, the Data Discovery and Data Masking features are enabled on your database, and you have the appropriate privileges in Oracle Data Safe to use the Data Discovery and Data Masking features with your database.
 - Registered your Autonomous Database with Oracle Data Safe and loaded sample data into it.
-You know the `ADMIN` password for your database (see [Register an Autonomous Database](?lab=register-autonomous-database)).
+Have the `ADMIN` password for your database on hand (see [Register an Autonomous Database](?lab=register-autonomous-database)).

 ### Assumptions